CharlotteOS-Nova/.github/profile/README.md

 ### How can I get involved?

-Just clone any of the repositories in this organization, make a new branch and make your desired changes, then make a pull request and a maintainer will review your changes and either merge them or make a request for changes.
+Just clone any of the repositories in this organization, make a new branch and make your desired changes, then make a pull request and a maintainer will review it and either merge it or make a request for changes.
 You can also feel free to open issues in any of our repositories or participate in the disussion sections.

 ### Is there documentation or a wiki?